Gilles Binchois: Burgundian court

 Sometime during the late 1420s Binchois joined the court chapel choir of Burgundy; the exact date is unknown due to chapel's lost employment records from 1419 to 1436.
 A 1427 disposition from Guillaume Benoit which includes Binchois' name suggests he was there by then, though this is uncertain.
-He was certainly in the chapel when he wrote the motet Nove cantum melodie—one of his only datable compositions—on the 18th of January 1431, as it was for the baptism of Anthony, bastard of Burgundy; the motet's text names Binchois alongside the composer Pierre Fontaine.
+He was certainly in the chapel when he wrote the motet Nove cantum melodie—one of his only datable compositions—on 18 January 1431, as it was for the baptism of Anthony, bastard of Burgundy; the motet's text names Binchois alongside the composer Pierre Fontaine.
 The musicologist David Fallows notes that "he must have been there some years earlier since the list of 1436 places him as fifth chaplain in order of seniority within the choir".
-The Burgundian court under Philip the Good was perhaps the most lively and prominent court of the area; its members compared it to that of Alexander The Great.
+The Burgundian court under Philip the Good was perhaps the most lively and prominent court of the area; its members compared it to that of Alexander the Great.
 The musicologist Reinhard Strohm commented that Philip's court of "eclectic and flamboyant culture typified the feudal aspirations of the age".
 This golden age was not from any specific innovations by Philip specifically, but his continued patronage after a long-line of monarchial support for the arts.